School of the Museum of Fine Arts & Tufts University: Concentrations: Video/Photography/Performance BFA, 1990-96.

 San Francisco Institute of Architecture, MA Coursework, Sustainable Architecture, 1999-2000; CA building contractor’s license.

 Action Theater/Improvisation: Ruth Zaporah; Butoh/Noguchi: Katsura Kan; Hiroko Tamano; Yukio Waguri; SU-EN; Shinichi Koga; Composition/direction: Johannes Birringer; Keith Hennessey; Sara Shelton Mann; Marilyn Arnsem, Minako Seki

-Video, 8, 16mm cinematography/camera operation & projection; video and still image editing(FCP/AfterEffects/photoshop); media programming including Isadora (w/ advanced training w/ Mark Coniglio), Max/MSP/Jitter with a focus on installation, theatrical and live media manipulation including use of database & sensor derived control structures; audio editing including sound designer, logic, soundtrack pro; Audio field recording; alternative process printing; medium and large format printing; metal, wood and fiberglass fabrication; Technical training: numerous continuing education workshops in color management, printing, media programming and historical employment as custom carpenter, electrician and project manager.
+Video, 8, 16mm cinematography/camera operation & projection; video and still image editing(FCP/AfterEffects/photoshop); media programming including Disguise (D3), Watchout, Touch designer, Madmapper, Isadora (w/ advanced training w/ Mark Coniglio), Max/MSP/Jitter with a focus on installation, theatrical and live media manipulation including use of database & sensor derived control structures; audio editing including sound designer and logic; Audio field recording; alternative process printing; medium and large format printing; metal, wood and fiberglass fabrication; Technical training: numerous continuing education workshops in color management, printing, media programming and historical employment as project manager and NGO executive.

 Selected residencies / awards / grants / panels